rishikesh737/AWS-Cloud-Internship-f13-rishi/README.md

-#AWS Cloud Internship Projects
+# AWS Cloud Internship Projects

 This repository serves as a portfolio of the projects I completed during my internship as an AWS Cloud Intern at F13 Technologies.
 The work showcased here demonstrates my practical experience with various AWS services and my ability to build full-stack, scalable applications.

 I primarily used JavaScript and ReactJS for the front-end components and leveraged the AWS Amplify CLI and AWS Console for backend configuration and deployment.

-##1.
+## .
 Event Management Platform
 ( NOTE : The live site will be decommissioned as backend AWS services are removed ) This project is a complete event management platform designed to handle the full event lifecycle, from event creation and attendee registration to digital ticket issuance and validation.
 It features separate user interfaces for event organizers and attendees.